 Redress adj before int

-This is used to increase the redress amount prior to interest being added.
-This adjustment will be useful when processing FOS case 2, where the premiums plus interest must be included within the redress before interest is applied.
+This adjustment is used to increase/ decrease the redress amount prior to interest being added.
+This adjustment is useful when processing FOS case 2, where the premiums plus interest must be included within the redress before interest is applied.

 Redress adj after Int

-This is used to increase the redress amount after interest has been calculated.
-This adjustment will be useful when processing FOS case 7, where the outstanding Interest Only balance must be included within the redress with no interest added.
+This adjustment is used to increase/decrease the redress amount after interest has been calculated.
+This adjustment is useful when processing FOS case 7, where the outstanding Interest Only balance must be included within the redress with no interest added.

 Set Clawback

-This can be used to set the clawback balance used by lenders who apply clawback to their Interest Only payments.
+This adjustment is used to set the clawback amount by lenders who apply clawback to their interest only payments.
+A start date and amount is required.

 Instant Override

-Allows users to override the lender specific timing for which override adjustments are applied to the mortgage.
-Adding this adjustment for a specified time period will ensure all overrides will be applied immediately and can be used when processing Payment Protection Insurance (PPI) complaints.
+This adjustment allows users to override the lender specific timing for which override adjustments are applied to the mortgage.
+During the time period this adjustment is applied, all overrides will be applied immediately and can be used when processing Payment Protection Insurance (PPI) complaints.

 Set Term

-When Payment Protection Insurance is linked to a mortgage or loan but on a shorter term basis this adjustment, alongside the split loan, will allow two elements (Loan and PPI) to be allocated the different terms.
-The value must be entered as months (e.g. 60 for 5 years) on the date that you want it to start (usually the start of the mortgages/loan).
+This adjustment is used to change the term of a case either for the whole balance or for a particular loan if a split has been created.
+This can be used for an instance when Payment Protection Insurance is linked to a mortgage or loan but on a shorter or a longer term basis.
+This adjustment will allow two elements (Loan and PPI) to be allocated the different terms.
+The value must be entered as months (e.g. 60 for 5 years) on the date that you want it to start.

 Premium Claim

-If a claim has been upheld within a PPI calculation this adjustment can be used to acknowledge the claim paid.
+This adjustment is used when a claim has been upheld within a PPI calculation to acknowledge the claim being paid.
 The adjustment works in a similar way to the Surrender Value adjustment within a Mortgage Endowment complaint case, where the value is deducted from the result at the end of the calculation.

 No Premiums

-As a customer would not have made any payments during a claim period they need to be removed.
-The ‘No Premiums’ adjustment works in a similar way to the ‘Missed Premiums’ adjustment for a mortgage case.
+This adjustment can be used to indicate when a premium has not been paid.
+During the period this adjustment is applied, any premiums will be taken off of the calculation e.g. if a customer has not made any payments during a claim period.
+This ‘No Premiums’ adjustment works in a similar way to the ‘Missed Premiums’ adjustment for a mortgage case.

 Monthly income